shreyashankar/toy-ml-pipeline/README.md

 # toy-applied-ml-pipeline

-This is a toy example of an applied ML pipeline for me to experiment with MLOps tools.
+This is a toy example of a standalone ML pipeline written **entirely** in Python.
+No external tools are incorporated into the master branch to keep it as lightweight as possible.

 I am making this public in case other people are interested, but I am not fully committed to perfect documentation right now.
+I built this for two reasons:

-The purpose of this pipeline is to make it easier to develop "MLOps" tools, as it is hard to develop devtols in a vacuum :)
+1. To experiment with my own ideas for MLOps tools, as it is hard to develop devtols in a vacuum :)
+2. To have something to integrate existing MLOps tools with so I can have real opinions

 ## Prediction task